Better Automatic Program Repair by Using Bug Reports and Tests Together: Introduction

-To combine FL techniques, we develop \sysname, a novel approach that uses rank aggregation algorithms~\cite{Lin10} to combine the top-k statements ranked by different FL techniques.
-While \sysname can combine any FL techniques, in this paper, we specifically focus on combining SBFL and IRFL, as these have been used, separately, in APR.
-We use \sysname to develop \sbir that uses the cross-entropy Monte Carlo algorithm~\cite{Rubinstein13} and the Spearman Footrule distance~\cite{Brandenburg13} to combine our SBFL and \irflname techniques.
-We evaluate our SBFL, \irflname, and \sbir on 815~real-world defects in the Defects4J~(v2.0)~\cite{Gay20} benchmark (out of the benchmark's 835~defects, 18 have no bug reports, and 2 have irrelevant test execution information).
+\textbf{Contributions on using bug reports and tests together.} To combine FL techniques, we develop \sysname, (Section~\ref{sec:combinedfl}), a novel approach inspired by search-based software engineering~\cite{Harman01} that uses rank aggregation algorithms~\cite{Lin10} to combine multiple ranked lists of top-k suspicious statements obtained by different FL techniques.
+While \sysname can combine any FL~techniques, we focus on combining SBFL and IRFL, which are used separately by existing repair tools.
+We use \sysname to develop \sbir that uses the cross-entropy Monte Carlo algorithm~\cite{Rubinstein13} and the Spearman Footrule distance~\cite{Brandenburg13} to combine our SBFL and \irflname.
+We evaluate our SBFL, \irflname, and \sbir on 815~real-world defects in the Defects4J~(v2.0)~\cite{Gay20} benchmark (out of the benchmark's 835~defects, 18 have no bug reports, and 2 have irrelevant test execution information) and find that \sbir consistently outperforms the underlying techniques (Section~\ref{sec:sbir_results}).
+While one could use existing \emph{supervised} combining FL techniques (e.g., CombineFL~\cite{Zou19}, DeepFL~\cite{Li19}, Fluccs~\cite{Sohn17}, Savant~\cite{Le16issta}, Multric~\cite{Xuan14icsme}, and TraPT~\cite{Li17}), our study elects to use a new, \emph{unsupervised} method because the prior techniques were trained on Defects4J and thus cannot be applied to an evaluation on Defects4J.
+Retraining the supervised techniques poses complex technical challenges, requires a large, independent, annotated dataset that simply doesn't exist today, and does not guarantee previously observed performance.
+We demonstrate that our unsupervised technique outperforms existing supervised ones (Section~\ref{sec:sbir_vs_soa}).

-To study the effect of improving FL on repair performance, we select three state-of-the-art APR tools that: (1)~are applicable to general defects, (2)~use a variety of repair approaches, (3)~have varied sensitivity to FL, and (4)~have public implementations.
-Based on these criteria, we select Arja~\cite{Yuan20}, SequenceR~\cite{Chen19}, and SimFix~\cite{Jiang18}.
-We evaluate these tools using our SBFL, \irflname, and \sbir FL techniques on the 689~single-file-edit defects in the Defects4J~(v2.0) benchmark.
-We answer the following six research questions:
+\textbf{Contributions on effect on APR.} To study the effect of combining FL on repair quality (Section~\ref{sec:APR Evaluation Tools, Dataset, and Metrics}), we select Arja~\cite{Yuan20}, SequenceR~\cite{Chen19}, and SimFix~\cite{Jiang18}, three state-of-the-art APR tools that have varied FL~sensitivity~\cite{Liu21}, are applicable to general defects, use varied repair approaches, and have public implementations.
+We evaluate these tools using our SBFL, \irflname, and \sbir FL techniques on the 689~single-file-edit defects in the Defects4J~(v2.0) benchmark, and find that \sbir enables APR to repair more defects correctly.
+For tools that have been shown to be more sensitive to FL~\cite{Liu21}, \sbir significantly improves patch quality (Section~\ref{sec:apr_results}).